Benefits and limitations of organic traffic for publishers

 Buying communities generally take the form of a club requiring full registration/membership.
 Once the member becomes active, he or she will benefit from generally financial advantages each time he or she makes a purchase through the community's site at the e-merchants referenced there.
 These community sites also offer notices and special promotions to enhance their members' shopping experience.

 The operation of this type of site relies entirely on tracking systems to be able to follow members until they make a purchase and to calculate and then impact the resulting retrocession.
-In fact, they will naturally turn to performance marketing and affiliate platforms to ensure the basis of their revenues.
+In fact, they will naturally turn to performance marketing and affiliate programs to ensure the basis of their revenues.
 They will be able to complement these with the distribution of display formats at the CPM as well as the monetization of their members' email database.

 From an SEO point of view, these sites will focus on developing their brand and awareness in order to continuously expand their member community.
 The SEO focus will therefore be on the specificities, user benefits and competitive advantages related to the community concerned.